Team Updates

 Bring in weekly updates

-One of the first steps you can take is to introduce weekly updates.
+One of the first steps you can take is to introduce weekly status updates.
 In case you don’t convene a team meeting every week, you might be saying, “but wait, that’s even more meetings; it’s only going to be worse!”

 Actually, it won’t.
 Team status updates can be a brief affair.
 If everyone sticks to the plan and team members each have no more than a minute or two of talking, they can be highly efficient.